vganesh-cscc/infrastructure-kubernetes-week-1-examples-vganesh/README.md

 ### 3 - More commands
 Find *two* more commands not in the examples we went through from [kubetcl overview](https://kubernetes.io/docs/reference/kubectl/overview/) and execute them.

+##   Ganesh notes

+Kubernetes pods and services are resources.
+In a pod, docker image can run.

+kubectl commands (Created, get, update (apply) and delete) are for managing the resources.

+This is similar to docker CRUD commands related to managing images and containers.